grasshousedev/Book-Store/README.md

-This is a React Store Book using Next.js, shadcn, MongoDB, redux, Typescript, Jest, Testing Library, Tailwind CSS and ESLint.
+This is a React Store Book using Next.js, shadcn, PostgreSQL, redux, Typescript, Jest, Testing Library, Tailwind CSS and ESLint.

 ## Runs next dev to start Next.js in development mode.